eslint/eslint/docs/rules/no-tabs.md

 This rule has an optional object option with the following properties:

 * `allowIndentationTabs` (default: false): If this is set to true, then the rule will not report tabs used for indentation.
+* `ignoreTabsOnComments` (default: false): If this is set to true, then the rule will not report tabs used for indentation in commented lines.

 #### allowIndentationTabs